AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

   </tr>
   <tr>
    <td colname="col1"> <p> <a href="/help/analyze/analysis-workspace/curate-share/curate.md"  > Auto-share project components </a> </p> </td>
    <td colname="col2"> <p>You now have the option to auto-share project components (segments, calculated metrics, and date ranges) with all recipients.
-After being shared, these components will appear in the components drop-down of the recipient’s Workspace. </p> </td>
+After being shared, these components will appear in the components drop-down of the recipient's Workspace. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Fallout visualization in CSV format </p> </td>